Phauthentic/dispatcher-middleware/docs/index.md

 This library comes with a simple [RequestAttributeExtractor](../src/Infrastructure/Http/Dispatcher/RequestAttributeExtractor.php) that will check the request for an attribute, if it is not present `null` will be returned.

-## Dispatchers
+## Dispatcher

-Dispatchers take the handler and try to execute it depending what it is.
+The dispatcher takes the handler and tries to execute it depending on what it is.
 The library comes with a dispatcher that will resolve `callable` and `string` handlers.
 The string must be of the format `<prefix>.<controller-or-handler>@<action>`.

 * `<prefix>` is optional but useful for plugins or extensions that reside in another namespace.
  * `<controller-or-handler>` is the actual class.